deadmau915/DesingPatterns_BestPractices/README.md

 7. (class_16) Design Patterns (Singleton)
     - A short example of a Singleton pattern implementation on PHP

+8. (class_17) Design Patterns (Factory)
+    - A short example of a Factory pattern implementation on PHP

 ## Conclusion

 We are not here yet!